Angus-C-git/fuzzy-bear/TESTING.md

 ## Overview

-+ Testing is setup and awful :)
-  + Someone can fix it if they so desire <3
-+ Idk how to use pytest
+-   Ideally switch this to use pytest this is a temporary test engine

 ## Setting Up A Test